SFDigitalServices/sf-dahlia-web/README.md

    - If you need to run this command make sure you run bundle install again following the success of the Postgres installation to install the remaining gems
 1. `yarn install` to install bower, grunt and other dependencies (which will also automatically `bower install` to load front-end JS libraries)
 1. `overcommit --install` to install git hooks into the repo
 1. Download PostgreSQL.
-You only need to turn it on, step 10 will set it up for you.
+You only need to turn it on, the next step will set it up for you.
 1. `rake db:create && rake db:migrate` to create the dev database and migrate the DB tables
 1. copy `.env.sample` into a file called `.env`, and copy correct Salesforce environment credentials (not shared publicly in this repo)
 1. `./bin/webpack-dev-server` to start the webpack dev server
    - This command might fail with `Command "webpack-dev-server" not found.`.
 In that case, you'll need to reinstall webpacker with `bundle exec rails:webpacker:install`.
 During the install it will ask if you want to overwrite a few config files, do not overwrite them.
 1. In another terminal tab, run `rails s` to start the rails server, which will now be running at http://localhost:3000 by default
+1. Alternatively to the two steps above you can start either the webpack server, rails server, or both using yarn.
+   - `yarn client` to start webpack alone
+   - `yarn server` to start rails alone
+   - `yarn start` to start both servers

 ## How to migrate a page from AngularJS to React